jaquen/planetary-express-api/api/readme.md

-## note: this project is not intended for productin use
+## note: this project is not intended for production use

 # test read